abadid/cmsc424-spring2018/project6/README.md

 1. **TupleType2.java**: Class defining the attributes for table `Companies` with helper methods.
 1. **TupleType3.java**: Class defining the attributes for table `ResultRelation` with helper methods.

-You may write your code with/without the help of an IDE of your choice (We encourage you to write/debug your code in an IDE).
-However your final code should compile and run with the following commands within the VM.
+You may write your code in whatever environment you are most comfortable with.
+However your final code should compile and run with the following commands within the VM in the project6 directory.

 ```
 javac queryproc/*.java